How to Become an OB/GYN Doctor

 If you would like to gain the necessary education to become an OB/GYN doctor, we highly recommend that you check out our free School Finder Tool located HERE.

-During residency training, an OB/GYN’s annual salary may range from $45,000 to $60,000.
-Salary will increase with each year of training.
-After residency is completed, the starting salary is generally between $200,000 and $250,000 per year.
-As of 2012, the US Bureau of Labor Statistics reported the median salary for physicians in obstetrics/gynecology was $301,737.
+Per Salary.com, the average starting salary for OB/GYNs ranges between $200,000 and $250,000 per year.
+As of 2012, the US Bureau of Labor Statistics reported the median salary for all OB/GYNs was $301,737.
 It is important to note that OB/GYN malpractice insurance premiums are among the highest for physicians.
 The listed salaries do not take into account these insurance costs, which can reach six figures for a single provider.

+Overall for all physicians, the Bureau of Labor Statistics anticipates job growth of 18% from 2012 to 2022, which is faster than average job growth.
 There is currently a shortage of practicing US-born, US-trained OB/GYNs.
 This is due in large part to the difficult lifestyle of the profession and the high cost to maintain malpractice insurance.
-Therefore the employment outlook in this field is exceptionally high, especially in certain geographical regions.
-Overall for all physicians, the Bureau of Labor Statistics anticipates job growth of 18% from 2012 to 2022, which is faster than average job growth.
+Therefore the employment outlook in this field is exceptionally high and particularly robust in certain geographical regions.